Batman & Robin (film): Development

 With the box office success of Batman Forever in June 1995, Warner Bros. immediately commissioned a sequel.
 They hired director Joel Schumacher and writer Akiva Goldsman to reprise their duties the following August and decided it was best to fast-track production for a June 1997 target release date, which is a break from the usual three-year gap between films.
-Schumacher wanted to pay homage to both the broad camp style of the 1960s television series and the work of Batman comic book artist Dick Sprang.
+Schumacher wanted to pay homage to the work of the classic Batman comic books of his childhood.
 The storyline of Batman & Robin was conceived by Schumacher and Goldsman during pre-production on A Time to Kill.
 Portions of Mr. Freeze's backstory were based on the Batman: The Animated Series episode "Heart of Ice", written by Paul Dini.
 Goldsman, however, expressed concerns about the script during pre-production discussions with Schumacher.
 Schumacher stated that he was given the mandate by the studio to make the film more toyetic, even when compared to Batman Forever.
 The studio reportedly included toy companies in pre-production meetings; Mr. Freeze's blaster was specifically designed by toy manufacturers.
-Batman creator Bob Kane acted as an official consultant and was heavily involved in the production, giving input on the film's script as well as on set.
+Batman creator Bob Kane acted as an official consultant and was heavily involved in the production; he gave input on the film's script as well as on set.

-While Chris O'Donnell reprises the role of Robin, Val Kilmer decided not to reprise the role of Batman from Batman Forever.
-Schumacher admitted that he had difficulty working with Kilmer on Forever.
+While Chris O'Donnell reprised the role of Robin, Val Kilmer decided not to reprise the role of Batman from Batman Forever.
+Schumacher admitted that he had difficulty working with Kilmer on Batman Forever.
 "He sort of quit," Schumacher said, "and we sort of fired him."
 Schumacher would later go on to say that Kilmer wanted to work on The Island of Dr. Moreau because Marlon Brando was cast in the film.
-Kilmer said that he was not aware of the fast-track production and was already committed to The Saint.
+Kilmer said that he was not aware of the fast-track production and was already committed to The Saint and Heat.
 David Duchovny stated he was considered for the role of Batman, joking that the reason why he was not chosen was because his nose was too big.
 George Clooney's casting as Batman was suggested by Warner Bros. executive Bob Daly.
 Schumacher originally had interest in casting William Baldwin in Kilmer's place, but chose Clooney after seeing his performance in From Dusk till Dawn.
 Schumacher felt that Clooney "brought a real humanity and humor to the piece, an accessibility that I don't think anybody else has been able to offer" and that he strongly resembled the character from the comic books.
 Schumacher also believed that Clooney could provide a lighter interpretation of the character than Kilmer and Michael Keaton.
 As a consequence of time constraints, the costume department repurposed the costume worn by Val Kilmer in Batman Forever for the third act of the film.